 Execute the settings for SNMP traps in addition to the settings for connection information and for required information for management.
-For details, refer to the manuals of the respective devices.

 Supported devices whose Engine ID is automatically input when you select them as a target node in Trap Reception settings are as follows.